-Table 6 provides key field equipment necessary for dye testing.
+Table 5 provides key field equipment necessary for dye testing.
 The equipment needed is not highly specialized.
 Often, the most important choice is the type of dye used for testing.
 It is recommended that liquid dye is used; however, solid dye tablets can also be placed in a mesh bag and lowered into a cleanout on a rope.
 If a longer pipe network is being tested, and dye is not expected to appear for several hours, charcoal packets can be used to detect dye.
 Charcoal packets can be secured and left in place for a week or two, and then analyzed for the presence of dye.

+Sewer maps (sufficient detail to locate manholes) Site plan and building diagram Letter describing investigation Maps, Documents Identification (e.g., badge or identification card) Educational materials (to supplement pollution prevention efforts) List of agencies to contact if the dye discharges to a stream Name of contact at the District

-Table 6.
+Table 5.
 Key Field Equipment for Dye Testing

-Maps, Documents Sewer drain maps (sufficient detail to locate manholes)

-Site plan and building diagram

-Letter describing investigation

-Identification (e.g., badge or ID card)

-Educational materials (to supplement pollution prevention efforts)

-List of agencies to contact if the dye discharges to a stream

-Name of contact at the District

-Equipment to Find and Safely Lift the Manhole ■ Probe

-Lid (small manhole Metal Detector

-often in a lawn) ■ Crowbar

-Safety equipment (hard hats, eye protection, gloves, safety vests, steel-toed boots, traffic control equipment, protective clothing, gas monitor)

-Table 6.
-Key Field Equipment for Dye Testing
+Equipment to Find and Safely Lift the Manhole Lid Probe Metal Detector Crowbar Safety equipment (hard hats, eye protection, gloves, safety vests, steel-toed boots, traffic control equipment, protective clothing, gas monitor) Equipment for Actual Dye Testing 2-way radio, dye (liquid or test strips), high powered lamps or flashlights, water hoses and camera.

-Equipment for Actual Dye Testing

-2- way radio, dye (liquid or test strips), high powered lamps or flashlights, water hoses and camera.